joncheng-dev/mr-robogers-neighborhood/README.md

 ## Known Bugs

-- _Currently viewing is ideal only for full-sized screens - not optimized for mobile._
+- _Currently viewing is not optimized for mobile._

 ## License